Alan Gilsenan

 Alan Gilsenan is an Irish writer, filmmaker and theatre director.

-His most recent work include the cinema documentary Meetings with Ivor, the feature film Unless, based on a novel by Carol Shields and The Meeting, which he wrote and directed and premiered at the 2018 Dublin Film Festival.
+His most recent work include the award-winning cinema documentary The Days of Trees, the feature film Unless, based on a novel by Carol Shields and The Meeting, which he wrote and directed and premiered at the 2018 Dublin Film Festival.

 Gilsenan is a former chairperson of the Irish Film Institute.
 He also served on the Irish Film Board, and on the board of the International Dance Festival Ireland.
 Between 2009 and 2014, Gilsenan served on the board of Raidió Teilifís Éireann, where he chaired the Editorial and Creative Output Committee.
 He is currently on the Board of Fighting Words, a creative writing centre for young people founded by Sean Love & novelist Roddy Doyle.

 Early life

 Born in County Meath in Ireland, Gilsenan grew up on Raglan Road in Ballsbridge in Dublin, where he attended St. Conleth's College.

 A graduate of Trinity College Dublin – he won First Class Honours in Modern English and Sociology – Gilsenan received the inaugural A.J.
 Leventhal Scholarship.
 He was also editor of Piranha magazine while at Trinity.

 Gilsenan's grandfather was James John O' Shee (3 November 1866 – 1 January 1946), usually known as J.J.
 O' Shee was an Irish nationalist politician, solicitor, labour activist and Member of Parliament in the British House of Commons representing the constituency of West Waterford from 1895 until 1918.